edgeofmagic/ISAAC-engine/README.md

 ###Performance

 No performance tuning has been done on this implementation, although it follows the general structure of the reference implementation closely.
-In it's current state, it is slightly faster (about 10% to 20%) than the standard implementation of the Mersenne Twister engine of the same result_type (mt19937/isaac and mt19937_64/isaac64).
+In its current state, it is slightly faster (about 10% to 20%) than the standard implementation of the Mersenne Twister engine of the same result_type (mt19937/isaac and mt19937_64/isaac64).
 Bob Jenkins discusses the quality of the output at some length on his web site (see links at the top).
 The following are output sets from the **ent** pseudorandom number sequence test program for mt19937_64 and isaac64, respectively: